nus-oss/nus-oss.github.io/pages/isc.md

 Here are the intended objectives of doing an ISC in an NUS-OSS project (ISC@NUS-OSS for short):
 1. **To gain skills of an _OSS Contributor_**, which can boost your SE credentials, especially when you apply for internships or jobs in the near future.
 1. **To improve your chances of getting into CS3281&2.** Entry into [CS3281 and CS3282](https://nus-cs3281.github.io/website/admin/callForApplications.html) is highly competitive because the class size is only ~20 students.
 Given those courses are also based on NUS-OSS projects, ==an ISC@NUS-OSS can greatly enhance your chances of getting a place== in those courses.
 1. **To serve as the first step in securing a long-term role NUS-OSS project.** The typical path you can follow over the next few semesters is: contributor (via the ISC@NUS-OSS) →  developer → senior developer → lead developer → alumni mentor (after graduation).
-The work you do for NUS-OSS projects later can be paid as part-time work or can be used to earn more course credit through other course codes.
+The work you do for NUS-OSS projects later can be used to earn more course credit through other course codes.

 <box type="tip" seamless>